-- 3.2.1 All new staff must complete information security awareness training within an established training timeline and regularly thereafter. - 3.2.2 Information security awareness training must be provided as part of new student induction processes with opportunities for regular refreshers made available thereafter.
+3.2.1 All new staff must complete information security awareness training within an established training timeline and regularly thereafter.

-3.2.3 Records demonstrating the completion of staff security awareness training should be maintained by the staff member and their line manager or at an appropriate departmental or organisational level.
+- 3.2.2 Information security awareness training must be provided as part of new student induction processes with opportunities for regular refreshers made available thereafter. - 3.2.3 Records demonstrating the completion of staff security awareness training should be maintained by the staff member and their line manager or at an appropriate departmental or organisational level. - 3.2.4 To comply with mandatory training requirements, all staff and students should repeat information security training at least annually.